Hyudz/Ropersors/README.md

 </div>

 <h1> Project Introduction </h1>
-The rock, paper, scissors is a game traditionally played using hand gestures depicting the objects mentioned.
+<p align="juatify">The rock, paper, scissors is a game traditionally played using hand gestures depicting the objects mentioned.
 The  game is usually played by two persons and each player will choose an object.
-Based on their chosen object, there is a 1/3 chance of winning, losing, or a draw  for every round.
+Based on their chosen object, there is a 1/3 chance of winning, losing, or a draw  for every round. </p>

 <h1> Project Description</h1>
 <p align="justify">A RPS-based game using Java that incorporates elements such as fire, water, and flora(nature)